RULES OF THE STATE LIBRARY

 - No entry of charges or return of books will be permitted to be made, except by the Librarian or assistant.

-- Persons using books of the Library, will return the same to their proper places, upon penalty of being denied the privileges of the Library.
+- Persons using books of the Library will return the same to the Librarian or Assistant.